 - demonstrating how their water harvesting process is superior to others

-- educating consumers on how to compare bottled water brands by promoting their brand as the standard for comparison
+- teaching consumers how to compare bottled water brands while promoting their brand as the standard for comparison

 These companies also did something many of us would think impossible—they sold water at a premium to an audience with plenty of water.

-They tapped into their audience’s innate desire to be intelligent and healthy.
-It’s also likely that status played a role as well.
+They tapped into their audience’s desire to be smart and healthy.
+Of course, status played a role as well.
 Starbucks has followed a similar model using coffee.

 Attributes of a Premium Brand

-For a brand to become “premium”, it must possess specific characteristics that make it superior in the target market’s eyes.
+For a brand to become “premium”, it must possess specific characteristics.
+These traits make it superior in the target market’s eyes.

 Let’s look at each one.

 Quality itself is subjective.
-People don’t always agree on what defines it.
-So, it isn’t enough for premium brands to claim superiority; they must prove it somehow.
+People don’t always agree on how to do it.
+So, it isn’t enough for premium brands to claim superiority; they must prove it.

 Most consumers assess the quality of a physical product based on its performance, exceptional features, and reliability.
-Better ingredients, materials, and innovative manufacturing processes are examples of traits used to make these judgments.
+Better ingredients, materials, and innovative manufacturing processes are examples of traits consumers use to make these judgments.

 For service industries, assessing quality is a much different process.
 Expertise is the primary quality marker for service providers.

-If people believe you’re the best at what you do, they’re more likely to pay your price.
+If people believe you are among the best at what you do, they are more likely to pay your price.
 Service providers can demonstrate their expertise through content, such as blogs, books, and courses.
-For them, building authority, while time-consuming, is an effective way to earn their audience’s trust.
+Building authority, while time-consuming, is an effective way for service providers to earn trust.

 Ironically, consumers use price as an indicator of quality.

-In their minds, there’s a correlation between the quality of a product or service and its price.
-Likewise, suppose the price doesn’t align with their perception of its quality.
-In that case, they’ll consider the item or service “too expensive” or “not worth what you pay”.
+In their minds, there is a correlation between the quality of a product or service and its price.
+Likewise, if the price doesn’t align with their view of premium, they will see the item or service as too expensive.

 For example, the price of a new Mercedes S-Class Sedan is around $94,000.
-But if someone offered to sell you a new one for $30,000, you better make sure it isn’t stolen.
-It makes no sense that you could buy a new Mercedes Sedan for less than half its market price.
+But if someone offered to sell you a new Mercedes S-Class for $30,000, you better make sure it isn’t stolen.
+It makes no sense that you could buy a new Mercedes for less than half its market price.

-The psychology here is that if it’s too good to be true, it probably is.
+The psychology here is that if it is too good to be true, it probably is.

-We all want the biggest bang for our buck.
+Everyone wants the biggest bang for the buck.

-To charge more, customers must believe the value they’re getting exceeds what they pay.
+To charge more, customers must believe the value they are getting exceeds what they pay.
 But like quality, value is often debatable.

 For example, one person may buy a car for its safety features.
-Another may buy it because it’s American-made.
-Both people bought the same car, but they value it for different reasons.
+Another may buy it because it is American-made.
+Both people bought the same car but valued it for different reasons.